Home Projects

 Field Work & Data Collection

 Interviews, observation, surveys — capturing raw data without interpretation.
-I keep analysis out of the room during research.

 04